batesbw/lang/PLANNING.md

 - **Observability**: LangSmith will be used for tracing, debugging, and monitoring agent interactions.
 - **Modularity**: Agents are designed as pluggable components.

-## Agent Workforce - Initial Composition
+## Agent Workforce - Current Composition

 ### 1. AuthenticationAgent
 - **Purpose**: Handles secure authentication to specified Salesforce environments.